 We have a clear objective to effectively manage operational risk with structures based on tracking and reliable management of processes.
 In addition, we have introduced extensive internal risk management and control systems that involve all personnel and areas of the institution.
-Such programs focus on measuring, tracking and averting potential risks, while also preventing money laundering and the financing of terrorist activities.
+Such programs focus on measuring, tracking and preventing potential risks and preventing money laundering and financing of terrorist activities.